eafflu/runtime/README.md

 What is going on here?

-You can use this technique to create a background with objects that move at different speeds.
-How would you do that?
+Try using this technique to create a background with objects that move at different speeds.